 Later arrived with a bang this month.
-I’m temporarily working remotely without reliable access to the ’net, and without a lot of anything else, either, since I’m at my mom’s place.
+For the foreseeable future, I’m working remotely, away from home, without reliable access to the ’net, and without a lot of anything else, either.
 No standing desk here; in fact, no desk.
-Just me and my laptop, iPad and iPhone (with a tiny data plan), and intermittent WiFi.
-Most of my time and project management tools tools are digital and cloud based; I use Wunderlist, Evernote, and email, a lot, for managing time and tasks.
+Just me and my ancient laptop, iPad and iPhone (with a tiny data plan), and intermittent WiFi.
+Most of my time and project management tools tools are digital and cloud based; at home I use Wunderlist, Evernote, and email, a lot, for managing time and tasks.
 They’re great tools but they’re not really viable without reliable Internet.

 All you need is a notebook and a pen